25 Famous Shoe Brand Logos: Beyond the Swoosh

 The Puma Cat is pure motion.
 It’s an animalistic silhouette that communicates agility, speed, and prowess without a single word.
 You know precisely what Puma is about just by glancing at it.
 It has remained essentially unchanged for over 50 years.

-- Entrepreneur's Takeaway: If your brand is about a specific action or feeling (like speed), find that idea's simplest possible visual representation.
+- Entrepreneur’s Takeaway: If your brand is centred around a specific action or feeling (like speed), find the simplest possible visual representation of that idea.
 An abstract symbol often works better than a literal one.

 4. New Balance: The Simple “NB”